Get our monthly newsletter in your inbox for the latest on cultural events, ideas, conversations, and grantmaking news in Philadelphia and beyond.

 Creative Project Grants support artistically and programmatically excellent, distinctive, and substantive performances, exhibitions, and interpretation projects designed for diverse publics.
 The Center has two creative project funding areas: Performance and Exhibitions & Public Interpretation.
 These two areas support projects that are multi- or interdisciplinary, as well as those based in a specific discipline.

-2025 Creative Project Grants will be open to both independent and fiscally sponsored organizations that meet the following threshold eligibility criteria.
+2025 Creative Project Grants will be open to both independent and fiscally sponsored organizations that meet the following initial eligibility criteria.

 All applicants, including those serving as a fiscal sponsor, must be organizations that have a 501(c)(3) designation and be located in the five-county Philadelphia region of Pennsylvania (Bucks, Chester, Delaware, Montgomery, or Philadelphia county).
 Individual artists are not eligible for Creative Project grants.